optsuite/SSNCVX/README.md

 We hope that the package is useful for your application.
 If you have any bug reports or comments, please feel free to email one of the toolbox authors:

  * Zhanwang Deng, dzw_opt2022 at stu.pku.edu.cn
- * Tao Wei, weitao at pku.edu.cn
+ * Tao Wei, weit at pku.edu.cn
- * Jirui Ma, majr at pku.edu.cn
+ * Jirui Ma, majirui at pku.edu.cn
  * Zaiwen Wen, wenzw at pku.edu.cn

 # License